vertica/VerticaPy/docs/source/examples_learn_commodities.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_commodities_table_pred_plot_4.html

 The model performs well but may be somewhat unstable.
-To improve it, we could apply data preparation techniques, such as seasonal decomposition, before building the :py:func:`~verticapy.machine_learning.vertica.VAR` model.
+To improve it, we could apply data preparation techniques, such as seasonal decomposition, before building the :py:mod:`~verticapy.machine_learning.vertica.VAR` model.

 Conclusion
 -----------